muditchaudhary/muditchaudhary.github.io/docs/Recent Developments/index.md

 # Recent Developments

+### 2022
+* Joined Janssen Pharmaceutical Companies of Johnson & Johnson as a Data Science NLP Graduate Intern for Summer 2022.

 ### 2021
 * Started credit-bearing research at Information Extraction and Synthesis Laboratory at UMass
 * Started graduate school at the University of Massachusetts, Amherst (MS in CS Fall 2021)